jgrizou/website/projects/chemobot/index.md

 {% include anchor.html id="human-vs-robots" %}
 ### Active selection of crystallization experiments and comparison with human methodology

 The discovery of new gigantic molecules formed by self-assembly and crystal growth is challenging as it combines two contingent events; first is the formation of a new molecule, and second its crystallization.
-We constructed an automated workflow that can probe both events and employed it for a new polyoxometalate cluster, Na6[Mo120Ce6O366H12(H2O)78]·200H2O (1) which has a trigonal-ring type architecture (yield 4.3% based on Mo).
+We constructed an automated workflow that can probe both events and employed it for a new polyoxometalate cluster which has a trigonal-ring type architecture.

 <div class="container">
   <div class="row align-items-center justify-content-center">